-A cluster of these deaths over the past month have been associated with an outbreak of COVID-19 at the Rim Country Health & Retirement facility in Payson -- elderly resident patients who had underlying health conditions.
+Investigators confirmed clusters of cases associated with long-term care centers in Globe and also Payson.
+A cluster of deaths earlier this Summer were associated with an outbreak of COVID-19 at the Rim Country Health & Retirement facility in Payson -- elderly resident patients who had underlying health conditions.
 Rim Country Health & Rehabilitation has been transparent in reporting information to families as well as Gila County, state and federal public health agencies since a cluster of covid-19 cases tested positive during June. and July All residents and staff are tested weekly.
 A statement from Rim Country Health & Rehabilitation adds, in part:

 “please keep our residents and staff in your prayers.
 Covid-19, THIS IS REAL."

 Community-specific totals are 391 covid-19 cases in Payson, 282 in Globe, 56 in Miami, 18 in Claypool, 17 in Pine; 12 in Star Valley, 9 in Hayden , 10 in Tonto Basin ; 5 in Winkelman; 3 in Young -- and 2 each in Strawberry, Roosevelt and also Rye/Gisela

 The San Carlos Apache Tribe reports Tribal statistics separately -- for those totals CLICK HERE